custom-components/pyscript/docs/new_features.rst

 - use ``aionofity`` to auto-reload newly written script files, at least on linux (#74)
 - consider allowing native Python functions inside pyscript (#71)
 - consider implementing function decorators (#43)
+- consider supporting the built-in functions that do I/O, such as ``open``, ``read`` and ``write``, which are not currently supported to avoid I/O in the main event loop, and also to avoid security issues if people share pyscripts.
+The ``print`` function only logs a message, rather than implements the real ``print`` features, such as specifying an output file handle.
+Support might be added in the future using an executor job, perhaps enabled when ``allow_all_imports`` is set.

 The new features since 1.0.0 in master include: